wso2-attic/ballerina-integrator/examples/integration-tutorials/using-the-gmail-connector/README.md

 }
 ```

-- Send the message using curl
+- Navigate to `using-the-gmail-connector/resources` and send the request message to the service using cURL

 ```
 curl -v -X POST --data @request.json http://localhost:9090/surgery/reserve --header "Content-Type:application/json"